Oak Herringbone Dining Table - Custom Handcrafted Pattern

 Frequently Asked Questions

-Is a herringbone table harder to maintain than a regular oak table?
+Is a herringbone table more difficult to maintain than a regular oak table?

 No. Maintenance is the same as a standard oak table: oil 1-2 times a year, immediately remove liquids, and protect from prolonged direct sunlight.